-To rank higher on a Google Search Engine Results Page (SERP), these subcategory pages should target the keywords they’re hoping to rank for.
+To rank higher on SERPs, these subcategory pages should target the keywords they’re hoping to rank for.

-When you consider large ecommerce sites with hundreds or thousands of products, site navigation becomes even more crucial.
+When you consider large ecommerce sites with hundreds or thousands of products, site navigation becomes even more critical.

 REI’s website is a great example of SEO-friendly site navigation—they have a very large navigation for each category on the site.
-For example, when you click on the ‘Camp and Hike’ category, you get a massive list of subcategory pages.
+For example, when you click on the ‘Snow’ category, you get a massive list of subcategory pages.

 Nearly all of the organic search results are subcategory pages, so having a dedicated page for this keyword is highly useful from a search and likely user perspective.
 Using the same process as above, when you Google ‘boy’s corduroy pants,’ most of the pages ranking are product pages rather than subcategory pages.
 This means you could likely optimize a product for that keyword, and not need to build out a dedicated subcategory page.

 Additional points to consider when trying to optimize for people and search engines include:

 - Using a content hierarchy.
 This organizes your website pages through categories and subcategories.
 If you have more than a dozen products on a page, you could consider building out a subcategory page.